Graph Neural Networks for Causal Inference Under Network Confounding

-Following much of the literature, we focus on estimands defined by {\em exposure mappings}, which are typically easier to estimate, but our ideas may potentially be applicable to other estimands.
-Recall the definition of $T_i$ from \eqref{YKnbhd}, where we assume that, for any $n$, $f_n(\cdot)$ has range $\mathcal{T}$, a discrete subset of $\R^{d_t}$.
-We provide examples below.
-The literature studies estimands of the form
+Following much of the literature, we focus on estimands defined by exposure mappings \citep{leung2024causal,savje2021causal}, though the core idea of accounting for high-dimensional network confounding using GNNs may potentially be applied to other estimands.
+Recall from the previous subsection the definition of the exposure mapping $T_i = f_n(i, \bm{D}, \bm{A})$, where $\{f_n\}_{n\in\mathbb{N}}$ is a sequence of functions with common codomain $\mathcal{T}$, a discrete subset of $\R^{d_t}$.
+Let $\M_n \subseteq \N_n$ be a subset of the units and $m_n = \abs{\M_n}$.
+We study the estimand

-for any $t,t' \in \mathcal{T}$, which compares average outcomes of units under two different exposure mappings.
-This is the superpopulation analog of the estimand proposed by \cite{savje2021causal} and also studied by \cite{leung2022causal}.
-It coincides with \eqref{EKnbhd} under the neighborhood interference model \eqref{YKnbhd}.